-212-216 London Street was likely constructed in the 1890s and is a unique example of a terraced house constructed in the Edwardian classical style.
-The 3-unit building includes Edwardian classical features such as: porches with bowling pin columns; pediments with singles above the porches; and stained glass transom windows on the main floor.
-It is one of only a few terraced houses constructed in this style and is an important example of this type within the city.
+212-216 London Street was likely constructed in the 1890s and is a unique example of an Edwardian Classical terraced house.
+The 3-unit building includes Edwardian classical features such as: porches with bowling pin columns; pediments with shingles above the porches; and stained glass transom windows on the main floor.
+It is one of only a few terraced houses constructed in this style.
 Its style and character are also consistent with the wider historic landscape of London Street.